 - 1. The Authority provides support Services for Members: - (a) Group officers, including administrative officers and facilities. - (b) ICT facilities. - (c) Development and training. - (d) The Members' research facility in Democratic Services. - (e) Allowances and expenses. - (f) Official transport. - 1.2 There are three constraints on the use of these facilities: legal limits, cost factors, and the importance of providing equivalent facilities to all political groups. - 1.3 Members must not abuse these facilities.
 This protocol sets out the general principles. - 1.4 None of these rules affect the activities of Members using other resources, for example using support provided by their political parties.
 Political lobbying and campaigning is an essential part of the government at all levels.
 The different level of resources available to the different political parties and groups is not a matter for the Authority. - 1.5 Authority resources must never be used for party political publicity.
-"Publicity" has a very wide legal definition - any communication to any section of the public is covered. - 1.6 Leaving aside publicity, the Code of Conduct says "a Member...... must when using or authorising the use by others of the resources of the Authority...... ensure that such resources are not used for political purposes unless that use could reasonably be regarded as likely to facilitate, or be conducive to, the discharge of the functions of the Authority or of the office to which the Member has been elected or appointed." - 1.7 Resources are limited, so explicit limits are placed on copying, posting etc. These can be waived in exceptional circumstances by the Democratic Services Manager, or the Clerk, but the situation must be truly exceptional.
-Members should not divide up work into parcels, or trade entitlements to find ways around the limits.
+"Publicity" has a very wide legal definition any communication to any section of the public is covered. - 1.6 Leaving aside publicity, the Code of Conduct says "a Member............. must when using or authorising the use by others of the resources of the Authority........... ensure that such resources are not used for political purposes unless that use could reasonably be regarded as likely to facilitate, or be conducive to, the discharge of the functions of the Authority or of the office to which the Member has been elected or appointed." - 1.7 Resources are limited, so explicit limits are placed on copying, posting etc. These can be waived in exceptional circumstances by the Democratic Services Manager, or the Clerk, but the situation must be

-- 1.8 Members using IT facilities must abide by the Authority's email and intranet code.
-A copy of the policy is included in this document. - 1.9 Members must not use any facilities for their own private purposes, unless they are using spare capacity at no cost to the Authority and in accordance with any instructions given by the Authority. - 1.10 Official cars and taxis are made available to Members and Officers solely for use on official duties.
+- truly exceptional.
+Members should not divide up work into parcels, or trade entitlements to find ways around the limits. - 1.8 Members using ICT facilities must abide by the Authority's ICT Acceptable Use Policy.
+A copy of the policy is included in this document.
+Further, Members attention is drawn to the E-mail; Internet Access and Usage; and Using Social Media service instructions contained within the related document section of the policy. - 1.9 Members must not use any facilities for their own private purposes, unless they are using spare capacity at no cost to the Authority and in accordance with any instructions given by the Authority. - 1.10 Official cars and taxis are made available to Members and Officers solely for use on official duties.
 Guidance is included in this document. - 1.11 Members' allowances, and subsistence and travel expenses, are paid in accordance with the Scheme and the legislation.
 Members may only claim expenses that they have actually incurred, and that they needed to incur for Authority activities.
 This should comply with the legal code.